What can I do with my course in secondary teaching?

 Public schools are the largest employer in each state but you may find teaching opportunities within independent and religious-based organisations.

 Some specialist roles in secondary schools may require further study or experience.
-Refer to the Victorian Institute of Teaching guidelines for teaching specialist subjects in Victorian government schools.
+For a listing of what each specialist area requires in order for you to teach it, refer to the Victorian Institute of Teaching guidelines for teaching specialist subjects in Victorian government schools.

 Skills and attributes